schlafwandler/ghidra_SavePatch/readme.md

 # SavePatch
 ## A Ghidra script to save small patches back to the executable file
-This ghidra script writes small modifications made in a PE or ELF executable back to the analysed file.
+This ghidra script writes small modifications made in a executable back to the analysed file.
 This allows you to edit a binary and save the modifications, without having to reload the file in raw mode.
+The script was developed for ELF and PE files, but *might* work with other file types as well.

 This is my personal attempt at a workaround for issues [#19](https://github.com/NationalSecurityAgency/ghidra/issues/19)/[#530](https://github.com/NationalSecurityAgency/ghidra/issues/530).